 If you use a laptop or mobile in a public place and you’re logging in to a public network, it’s frighteningly easy for a hacker to access all your information.
 Anyone could access your emails, your photos and your documents.
 A VPN will give you an added layer of protection because it encapsulates all your data in what could be described as a kind of hidden chamber.
-This means that when you’re in the airport or at your local café, rather than all your data being exposed on the public network, the VPN is providing you with a network of your own that’s private and secure.
+This means that when you’re in the airport or at your local café, rather than all your data being exposed on the public network, the VPN for iPhone is providing you with a network of your own that’s private and secure.

 Leave No Trace

 A VPN will hide all of your online activity.
 Using a VPN will ensure that your browsing history remains private and that your online presence is shrouded in an air of mystery.
 Identity theft is common practice, but fraudsters need to be able to glean as much information about you as possible in order to make it work.